From KISS to this…

 Words.
 A tuneless light rock song about Peter’s only contribution to his songs.
 I guess.

 You Better Run.
 The 1966 Top 20 single from The Young Rascals (written by Eddie Brigati and Felix Cavaliere) is given the MOR Criss treatment, which tilts at heavy duty, then moves into a lighter shuffle.
 Lacking the urgency of the original with its driving organ, by this point, Peter seems to have lost conviction.
-In a song about seeking vengeance on someone who has wronged him, you’d think he would have employed just a little more of his vaunted grit.
+In a song about seeking vengeance on a woman who has wronged him, you’d think he’d employ just a little more of his vaunted grit, to let that chick know he’s at least half-way serious.

 My Life.
 A rocker that opens with promise, loses its promise, then turns into a platitude.
 “There’s so much I wanna do / My life is gonna be something!”
 This is what it would sound like if an alcoholic sang the posters on AA walls.
 “This time it’s gonna be different / My life is gonna start today!”
 Then a strange line: “Baby, I know what I’m doin’” Uh, Peter, you don’t.